Azure/azure-media-migration/README.md

     AMSMigrate.exe assets -s <subscription> -g <resource group of media service> -n <media service account name> -o <output storage account uri> -f "name eq '<asset name>'"

 that way you get a cleaner / easier log to look at.

+Below are some tip(s) about error(s) that may occurs, (more will be added later on):

+- If your migration failed for certain asset, and you see the following log line:

+        [09:59:28 WRN] Another tool is working on the container test and output path: aaaa/bbbbb/cccc

+  This could mean that either another instance of AMSMigrate is working on the same output container or the output container is in a bad state (possibly due to a previous AMSMigrate process was terminated abruptly or crashed).
+The reason is that AMSMigrate is designed to prevent multiple instances from writing to the same output path and it does this by creating a blob called '__migrate' and lock it via acquiring the lease.

+  So in this case, if you look the the output container path, you will find a __migrate blob that is locked via lease which you'll need to break the lease of prior to another run that writes to this location.
+So if you know that another tool is not working on this output path, then you will need to break the lease the '__migrate' blob.
+This can be done manually using the azure portal or azure storage explorer.
+Another approach is to run the same AMSMigrate 'asset' command that writes to this output path but append '--break-output-lease' flag which will automatically break the lease of the __migrate blob for you.